Irish Bacon and Cabbage

 Chopped parsley for garnish

-in a pan and cook onions until pale golden.
-Add garlic, cook 1 minute longer,
+dripping in a pan and cook onions until pale golden.
+Add garlic, cook 1

-mixture comes to simmering point.
-Add onions, carrots, herbs and pepper, stir
+until mixture comes to simmering point.
+Add onions, carrots, herbs and

 Simmer gently for 1 1/2 hours, stirring occasionally to prevent catching.